-Tuesday, June 9, 2020
+Tuesday, May 4, 2021

-The original aggregate principal amount of each series of the Bonds, and the original aggregate principal amount of each maturity of each series of the Bonds, is subject to adjustment both pre- and post-sale as set forth in the Preliminary Official Statement for the Bonds and the official Notice of Sale.
-In addition, the principal and interest payment dates for both series and the optional redemption dates for the Public Improvement Bonds are subject to adjustment presale as set forth in the Preliminary Official Statement and the official Notice of Sale.
-The final original aggregate principal amount of the Public Improvement Bonds will not exceed \$15,335,000 and the final original aggregate principal amount of the Refunding Bonds will not exceed \$11,500,000.
-The Refunding Bonds are not subject to redemption prior to their stated maturities at the option of the County.
+The original aggregate principal amount of the Bonds, and the original aggregate principal amount of each maturity of the Bonds, is subject to adjustment both pre- and post-sale as set forth in the Preliminary Official Statement for the Bonds and the official Notice of Sale.
+In addition, the principal and interest payment dates and optional redemption dates are subject to adjustment pre-sale as set forth in the Preliminary Official Statement and the official Notice of Sale.
+The final original aggregate principal amount of the Bonds will not exceed \$12,105,000.

-Any bid for a series of the Bonds must conform to the terms and conditions set forth in the official Notice of Sale.
-This announcement does not constitute the solicitation of bids to purchase either series of the Bonds.
-The sale of each series of the Bonds shall be made exclusively pursuant to the terms of the official Notice of Sale.
-Copies of the official Notice of Sale and the Preliminary

-Official Statement will be furnished upon request made to the Chief Financial Officer, Washington County, County Administration Building, 100 West Washington Street, Room 3100, Hagerstown, Maryland 21740, (240) 313-2300 or from the financial advisor to the County, Davenport & Company LLC, The Oxford Building, 8600 LaSalle Road, Suite 618, Towson, Maryland 21286, (410) 294-9426.
+Any bid for the Bonds must conform to the terms and conditions set forth in the official Notice of Sale.
+This announcement does not constitute the solicitation of bids to purchase the Bonds.
+The sale of the Bonds shall be made exclusively pursuant to the terms of the official Notice of Sale.
+Copies of the official Notice of Sale and the Preliminary Official Statement will be furnished upon request made to the Chief Financial Officer, Washington County, County Administration Building, 100 West Washington Street, Room 3100, Hagerstown, Maryland 21740, (240) 313-2300, or from the financial advisor to the County, Davenport & Company LLC, The Oxford Building, 8600 LaSalle Road, Suite 618, Towson, Maryland 21286, (410) 296-9426.